Study: Marijuana Use Not Associated with Increased Risk of Cardiovascular Disease - NORML

 The findings are consistent with several other studies – such as those here, here, and here – concluding that cannabis use is not independently associated with an increased risk of cardiovascular disorders.
 Separate data published last month in the same journal similarly reported that subjects with a history of marijuana use possess no greater elevated risk of atherosclerosis (hardening of the arteries).
 The results of a systematic literature review of 67 studies published in November in The American Journal of Medicine concluded, “[M]arijuana itself does not appear to be independently associated with excessive cardiovascular risk factors,” although authors did caution that “it can be associated with other unhealthy behaviors such as alcohol use and tobacco smoking that can be detrimental” to cardiovascular health.

-Full text of the study, “Association between marijuana use and cardiovascular disease in US adults,” appears in the journal Cureus.
+Full text of the study, “Association between marijuana use and cardiovascular disease in US adults,” appears in Cureus.